cedricp/ddt4all/README.md

 - Note about Linux ubuntu fixes uncomment next lines:
   - Fix qt platform plugin linux ubuntu "xcb" if error's:
     - `sudo apt-get install --reinstall libxcb-xinerama0`
+- NixOS:
+  - `nix run github:cedricp/ddt4all`
+    NixOS users can also enter a development environment with all dependencies using:
+    ```bash
+    nix develop
+    python ./main.py
+    ```

 ## How to launch the application ?
 - Windows: